-- 10.3.1 The Vice-Chancellor will be employed and hold office subject to Statute 4 and to Ordinance 10.3.67. - 10.3.2 The successors to the first Vice-Chancellor will be appointed by Council after considering a report from a Joint Committee consisting of the Chancellor as Chair, a number of members (not exceeding five) of Council (not being also members of Senate) appointed by Council, and an equal number of members of Senate appointed by Senate. - 10.3.3 The Council will determine the conditions of employment and office of the Vice-Chancellor provided that such conditions are consistent with the responsibilities placed upon the Vice-Chancellor by the Laws of the University. - 10.3.4 The Vice-Chancellor is responsible to Council for maintaining and promoting the efficiency and good order of the University. - 10.3.5 The Vice-Chancellor is ex-officio the Chair of Senate and, in the absence or inability of the Chancellor or Pro-Chancellor, has the power to confer Degrees
+- 10.3.1 The Vice-Chancellor will be employed and hold office subject to Statute 4 and to Ordinance 10.3.7. - 10.3.2 The successors to the first Vice-Chancellor will be appointed by Council after considering a report from a Joint Committee consisting of the Pro-Chancellor as Chair, a number (not exceeding five) of Independent Members of, or appointed by, Council, and an equal number of members of, or appointed by, Senate. - 10.3.3 The Council will determine the conditions of employment and office of the Vice-Chancellor provided that such conditions are consistent with the responsibilities placed upon the Vice-Chancellor by the Laws of the University. - 10.3.4 The Vice-Chancellor is responsible to Council for maintaining and promoting the efficiency and good order of the University. - 10.3.5 The Vice-Chancellor is ex-officio the Chair of Senate and, in the absence or inability of the Chancellor or Pro-Chancellor, has the power to confer degrees.